jonvanveen/Medical-ViT-Classification-and-Robustness/README.md

 The above links are to the original model implementations for Swin-T and ResNet50.
 Scripts that I modified from the Swin-T repo are included under the Models directory.
 I ran Swin-T and ResNet50 on a compute cluster (for which shell scripts can be found under Models).
 I also ran Swin-T on Google Colab via the Swin.ipynb notebook.
 Data organization was a major component of this project, so under the Data directory I have included scripts I used for data organization.
 Project results can be found in the results folder, with discussion available in the project report.

 Also included is a very small subset of the ISIC images with five classes (the full dataset has ten classes).
 The ResNet50 I used can be trained on this toy dataset in the Resnet50_Demo.ipynb notebook.
 To run the code:
-1) Click [here](https://colab.research.google.com/github/jonvanveen/Medical-ViT-Classification-and-Robustness/blob/main/Resnet50_Demo.ipynb) to open the Colab notebook.
+1) Open the Colab notebook [here](https://colab.research.google.com/github/jonvanveen/Medical-ViT-Classification-and-Robustness/blob/main/Resnet50_Demo.ipynb) in a new tab.
 2) Click on the isic_example_data directory, then copy the URL in your browser to [this tool](https://downgit.github.io/#/home) to download the dataset locally as a zip archive.
 3) Follow the remaining steps in the Colab notebook.